Interface Multimedia

 expand_more

-We produce the full range — from static 3D renderings and floor plans through architectural animation, 4D construction sequences, 360 VR tours, real-time VR environments, and CGI visual effects.
-Our visualization team includes trained architects and 3D artists who understand building systems, materials, and spatial design, which means the work is technically accurate as well as visually compelling.
-We have produced visualization for projects ranging from the Kennedy Center and the Smithsonian to large-scale military housing programs and mixed-use developments across the DC, Maryland, and Virginia region.
+We produce the full range: static 3D renderings and floor plans, architectural animation, 4D construction sequences, 360 VR tours, real-time VR environments, CGI visual effects.
+The team is trained architects and 3D artists, people who'd notice if the load path in a rendering didn't make sense.
+That's the difference between a pretty picture and one an engineer will sign off on.
+We've produced visualization for the Kennedy Center, the Smithsonian, large-scale military housing programs, and mixed-use developments across the DC, Maryland, and Virginia region.

 What is 4D construction animation and when is it used?